Spatiotemporal-Ground/spatiotemporal-ground.github.io/README.md

 # LTL-Transfer

-This is the repository that contains source code for the [Lang2LTL website](https://lang2ltl.github.io/).
+This is the repository that contains source code for the [Spatiotemporal Grounding website](https://spatiotemporal-ground.github.io/).

 ```
 @article{liu2023lang2ltl,